LuiseBrandenburger/online-petition/README.md

 (preferably of the great artist Roger Dean) and comment on existing images.

 ## Motivation
-I created this project to get to know Vue.js and getting to know state and data flow in a full stack project.
+I created this project to learn how to build a frontend and connect it with a backend and eventually deploy it on Heroku.

 ## Tech
-This Project was built with Vue.js, Node.js/Express and PostgreSQL.
+This Project was built with Vanilla JS, Handlebars, Node.js/Express and PostgreSQL.
 Other Libraries I used:
 - cookie session
-- moment
-- aws, s3

 ## Features
-- Users can upload files (images)
+- Users can create a profile or login/logout into their account
-- Users can add title, description when posting the image
+- Users can sign or delet their signature from the petition
-- moments is used to render the timestamp to the comments and image post
-- Users can view and add comment on single images
+- users can add aditional information such as age, city

-## Future Features
-Features I would like to add in the future are:
-- infinite scroll
-- delete images

-## TO DO'S
-- testing